jan-brabec/microimaging_histology_DIB/README.md

 * Cropping: Points of the bounding box for each sample defined in *get_cropping_points*.
 * Basic rotation such as by 90 or 180 degrees: Rotations defined in *get_H_transform*.
 * More precise rotation calculated from landmarks on DTI map (MD or FA) and histology images: landmark points defined in *get_landmarks*.
 Out of these a more precise rotation angle is calculated.
+* The validate quality of coregistration the script *Register* outputs an image in the main folder.
+Here, the overlap between the landmark is shown.

 ## Landmark-based deformable coregistration